-Our partnership advice project, Ladywood Community Advice, run jointly with Ladywood Community Project, saw 506 adults throughout the course of the year and dealt with several thousand distinct issues ranging from benefits advice and debt matters to repairs and school applications.
+Our advocacy and advice project, Ladywood Community Advice, saw 509 adults throughout the course of the year and dealt with several thousand distinct Issues ranging from benefits advice and debt matters to repairs and school applications.
 A specialist debt advisor from Birmingham Settlement has supported our once a week drop-in session, working alongside our money advisors.
 We currently employ a Money Advisor and an Administrator to support the advocacy & advice work we have previously provided through volunteers.
 This has allowed more in-depth advice work and scheduled appointments throughout the week to deal with more complex cases.

-We have provided practical help to over 341 families and individuals, ranging from small household tasks such as DIY or moving furniture to distributions of emergency food parcels or referrals to the local Birmingham Central Foodbank.
+We have provided practical help to over 271 families and individuals, ranging from small household tasks such as DIY or moving furniture to distributions of emergency food parcels or referrels to the local Birmingham Central Foodbank.